ilia-spiridonov/rs-semver/README.md

 Finally, incrementing a Version is achieved by passing a `VersionDiff` (e.g. `VersionDiff::Major`) to `Version::to_incremented`.
 This method may be changed in the near future to perform an in-place mutation instead.

 ### Range
-Structure `Range` represents a range of Versions, described using a syntax largely similar to that of `node-semver` (because `rs-semver` was written with the goal of supporting of an implementation of a Node-compatible package manager) but significantly stricter (many ambiguous/meaningless inputs will be rejected).
+Structure `Range` represents a range of Versions, described using a syntax largely similar to that of `node-semver` (`rs-semver` was written with the goal of supporting an implementation of a Node-compatible package manager) but significantly stricter (many ambiguous/meaningless inputs will be rejected).

 A `Range` is constructed by parsing a `&str`:
 ```rust